MSoup/randomNotes/bind-mounts.md

 - [Hyper-V and Containers](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) Windows features must be enabled (might be enabled by default, but please double check).

-This is part documentation and part me complaining about my journey to resolving my issue.
 Hopefully this can be of use to future readers.
 Let's follow along the documentation for now.
 I'll elaborate when I can to make the documentation even just a little bit clearer.

 ### Step 1: Make sure no other getting-started containers are running